 Direction: The Director’s notes promised “a poetic mystery…a chilling, thrilling, unexplainable horror story, but above all, an entertaining piece of theatre.”
 Guess you can’t win them all, but sadly, nothing along these lines was delivered, and even someone who had directed nothing before would have a hard time producing something as poor as this.

 As for the acting?
 Well, when neither script, nor staging, nor direction are on your side, it is usually time to start chewing the scenery, such as it is.
 Usually, but not this night.
 The 5 actors, who took various roles, tried very hard, were sometimes OK, and often were not, trying far too hard, but not, alas, working very diligently to listen as well as speak.
 The declamatory style, referred to by Anthony Hopkins as “shouting at night,” recalled panto too often.
 For example, the interviewing copper had a most intriguing accent and an interrogation method worthy of Keystone.
 Michael Fitzhubert kept doing florid double-takes at the mention of Miranda.
-And Mrs Appleyard, dressed in a villainous cape larger than Rodin’s work-smock, stalked about and screeched, a cackling catastrophe, giving us “The Freak” from Prisoner, Snidely Whiplash and the Wicked Witch of the North in one body.
+And Mrs Appleyard, dressed in a villainous cape larger than Rodin’s work-smock, stalked about and screeched, a cackling catastrophe, giving us “The Freak” from Prisoner, Snidely Whiplash and the Wicked Witch of the West in one body.
 At one point, we feared it would not be enough for Appleyard to whip “Sara” with her cane – it seemed she would twirl her moustache and tie the wretch to a railway line.